chris-codes1/timeline-canvas-creator/README.md

 2. Run the 'Create timeline canvas' command
 3. Enter the desired start date, end date, and interval of the timeline
 4. Click submit

+**Have an idea for the plugin?** Join my Discord and suggest it: https://discord.gg/URdPbX8Ery